I work with individuals from all cultural backgrounds.

 Narrative and storytelling practices

-Mind–body awareness and grounding (using meditation and Sound Bowls)
+Mind–body awareness and grounding (using meditation and Sound Bowls if requested).

 Cultural and creative elements are offered with care, consent, and humility - never assumed or imposed.